-Fountain Pen Nib Customizations
+Nib Customizations

-Most fountain pens are provided with standard stock nibs ranging in size from Fine to Medium to Broad, with Extra-Fine, Double-Broad, Stub, and Music sizes also common.
-(Experienced pen users can check out our tipping sizes page for exact comparisons among the pen lines we carry.)
+Most fountain pens are provided with standard stock nibs ranging in size from Fine to Medium to Broad, with Extra-Fine, Double-Broad, Stub, and Music sizes also common (experienced pen users can check out our tipping sizes page for exact comparisons among the pen lines we carry).

-Double Broad
+Double Broad (no customization)

 Above is a standard uncustomized Nakaya Double Broad nib.
 Designed for smooth everyday writing, this nib provides a consistent line width on the page.